 However, fortunately due to having the ability to balance my problems and take certain difficulties as positive occasions to learn which I have gained from my university experience, I have the ability to overcome such studying obstacles, and work hard using my full potential, by weighing my options properly, reflecting on past mistakes, and deciding on future goals by employing the use of determination.

-In addition, by transforming past challenges into learning experiences and attending various workshops by being part of various clubs, I discovered that I can make improvement when it comes to better usage of my spare time, which can be dedicated to much more useful activities, both academically and athletically.
+In addition, by transforming past challenges into learning experiences and attending various workshops by being part of various clubs, I discovered that I can make improvements when it comes to better usage of my spare time, which can be dedicated to much more useful activities, both academically and athletically.

 I also noticed that throughout the day, I have the tendency to often distract myself with technology, such as cell phones, television, and laptops, which wasted an abundance of my useful time.
 Since a large majority of current education involves the usage of the web and students constantly have their cellphones with them, it is quite easy to often spend too much time on social media and surfing the Internet instead of making useful usage of time studying and gaining important knowledge.

 Although I am still a work in progress, I have made lots of improvement and use the experience that I have gained here at Ontario Tech— to promote knowledge on this key factor of success to others that are also struggling to manage their time.